 Background: Brewer started and lettered all four seasons for head coach Jeff Rogers’ Glendale squad.
 During her career with the Falcons, she tallied 75 goals and had 47 assists.
 As a senior, Brewer helped GHS to a fourth-place finish in state and earned all-state, all-region, all-district and all-Ozarks first team accolades.
 She also racked up Regional Offensive MVP and District Offensive Player of the Year honors.
 Brewer was an academic all-conference team selection as well.
 She led the Falcons to regional, district and conference titles in 2011, a season that saw Glendale finish third at state.
 She earned first-team all-state, all-district and all-conference and offensive player of the year honors as a junior.
 She was named to the all-district first team her sophomore season.
 Brewer became the first GHS freshman to earn first-team all-state accolades.
 In addition, she was named regional player of the year after leading her team to regional, district and conference championships.
 Her club team, St. Louis Scott Gallagher, has won the State Cup each of her final three seasons and finished second nationally in 2011.

 Personal: Brewer is the daughter of Rob and Karen Brewer and was born September 21, 1993.
-Her father, Rob, coaches the MSU women's soccer team and played collegiately at Lynchburg College.
-She is pursuing her master’s degree in business administration after she earned a bachelor’s degree in general business at Missouri State.
+Her father, Rob, coaches the MSU women’s soccer team and played collegiately at Lynchburg College.
+She is pursuing her master’s degree in business administration after she earned a bachelor’s degree in general business at Missouri State in May 2016.